alperyilmaz/mol2vec/README.md

 To featurize new samples using pre-trained embeddings and using vector trained on uncommon samples to represent new substructures:
         `mol2vec featurize -i new.smi -o new.csv -m model.pkl -r 1 --uncommon UNK`

+For more detail on individual subcommand run:
+    `mol2vec $sub-command --help`

+##### Docker example:
 If you would like to use Docker images, then please run the following command:
         `docker run --rm -v $(pwd):/data alperyilmaz/conda-mol2vec mol2vec featurize -i new.smi -o new.csv -m model.pkl -r 1 --uncommon UNK`

-For more detail on individual subcommand run:
-    `mol2vec $sub-command --help`

 ### How to cite?
 ```bib